The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Number of Consecutive Irreducible polynomial Sequences

-For any integer $N\ge 2$, we denote by $I_N$ the number of consecutive irreducible sequences $\{u_n\}$, $n\ge 0$, of length $N+1$.
-That is, $I_N$ is the number of consecutive irreducible polynomial sequences of length $N$.
+Recall that for any integer $N\ge 2$, $I_N$ is the number of consecutive irreducible polynomial sequences of length $N$.
 In this section, we give some upper and lower bounds for $I_N$, as well as an asymptotic formula.